vpdb/server/doc/api/security.md

 ## Security

-The VPDB is partly publicly available, partly restricted to logged users and partly restricted to users with a certain role.
+The VPDB API is partly publicly available, partly restricted to logged users and partly restricted to users with a certain role.

 ### Authentication